-On completion of Programme Stage 3 of the programme you will have further developed a coherent systematic, detailed knowledge of nursing in your chosen field of practice.
-You will be prepared for registration so that you can influence, manage, co-ordinate and lead care delivery across health and social care.
+On completion of Programme Stage 3 of the programme you will have further developed advanced knowledge and skills for professional practice in your chosen field.
+You will be prepared for registration so that you can influence, manage, coordinate and lead care delivery across health and social care.
+Stage 3 promotes interprofessional working and cross field working alongside developing more advanced skills in your field of practice.
 Therefore, Stage 3 is largely cross field although you will participate in field specific seminars and practical sessions.
-Stage 3 promotes inter-professional working and cross field working alongside developing more advanced skills in your field of practice.
 You will have developed techniques for practice, drawing on evidence and research scholarship demonstrating your role as a reflective practitioner.
-Successful completion of Programme Stage 3, allows you to be awarded a MSc in Nursing (RN/ Pre-registration) (Adult) (Children's Nursing) (Mental Health) and you will be eligible to register with the NMC and therefore practise as a nurse
+Successful completion of Programme Stage 3, allows you to be awarded a BSc (Hons) in Nursing (RN/ Pre-registration) (Adult) (Children's Nursing) (Mental Health) and you will be eligible to register with the NMC and therefore practise as a nurse

 Your practice experience comprises of two elements: simulated practice and clinical placements within our placement providers.
-Simulated practice accounts for 240 hours of practice within the programme.
+Simulated practice accounts for 320 hours of practice within the programme.
 During simulated practice, you will participate in clinically focused learning which will allow you to acquire and develop your clinical practice in a safe environment.
 High, medium and low fidelity simulation ranging from paper based clinical vignettes or situations to advanced technology in the form of interactive mannequins will be used appropriately.
 The focus of simulated practice will be both hospital and community based to allow for the integration of care across the care spectrum is explored.
 Simulated practice is lecturer led, with involvement by placement provider staff and users and carers.

 Your remaining practice hours will be achieved in clinical placements.
 Practice experience in London will give you the opportunity to work with individuals, their families and their communities throughout the life course across a variety of placement settings such as acute hospitals and primary care as well as community settings including service users' own homes.
 A unique feature of practice in the London environment is the opportunity to work within diverse communities with a wide range of social and cultural characteristics.
-Field specific placement opportunities such as nursery placements for Children's Nursing students and forensic mental health setting placement for Mental Health students are facilitated.
-In your third programme stage, you will be expected to negotiate a 2-week elective practice experience which allows you to pursue specific clinical interests.
+Field specific placement opportunities such as nursery placements for children's nursing students and a forensic mental health setting placement for mental health students are facilitated.
+In your second programme stage, you will be expected to negotiate a 2-week elective practice experience which allows you to pursue specific clinical interests.
 The elective placement may be negotiated in local health and social care settings or may take place elsewhere in the United Kingdom or abroad.
-You will be given specific information about how to negotiate this placement at the beginning of stage 3.
+You will be given specific information about how to negotiate this placement at the beginning of stage 2.

+The programme consists of 3 Programme Stages to enable mapping of the programme at different award levels:

+Programme Stage 1 will be at HE level 4 (certificate), Programme Stage 2 will be at HE level 5 (diploma), and Programme Stage 3 will be at HE level 6 (degree).

-The programme consists of 3 Programme Stages to enable mapping of the programme at different award levels.
-On the MSc Nursing (RN/ Pre-registration) all Programme Stages will be at HE Level 7 (Masters Level).
-Combined Practice and Simulated Practice modules make up the practice component for each Stage of the programme.
-The Stages for the MSc Nursing (RN/ Pre- registration) route are as follows:
+Practice modules, which consist of simulated practice and placement experience, make up the practice component for each Stage of the programme.
+The Stages for the BSc (Hons) Nursing (RN/ Pre-registration) route are as follows: